BasicsLogin & Analysis Types

 Cluster Trend: highlight the clusters containing the newest patents (based on issue date), largest number of patents, and closest to the centroid of the analysis.
 Click to highlight on the radar.
 Single click on the circle next to the cluster number to change the highlight color.

-SWOT: view the target company’s strong and weak areas (based on document density and filing trend compared to others in the data set), its nearest assignee (the one with the most overall similar documents) and its caution assignee (the one moving fastest towards its center of gravity).
+SWOT: view the target company’s strong and weak areas (based on relative document volume, growth rate, uniqueness, and filing trend compared to others in the data set), its nearest assignee (the one with the most overall similar documents) and its caution assignee (the one moving fastest towards its center of gravity).
 Click to highlight on the radar.
 Single click on the circle next to the cluster number to change the highlight color.

 Cluster Select: lists the cluster(s) you have clicked on the radar, including key words, years, and patents.